 All pupils join one of four Houses, which are a great source of pride and camaraderie.
-Houses compete against each other in competitions – in a bid to win the X cup at the end of each year.
+Houses compete against each other in competitions – in a bid to win the House Cup at the end of each year.

 Houses also work together in other activities, including charitable fund-raising.